engineerjoe440/stanley-solutions-blog/content/reverse-proxying-to-two-git-servers.md

 ## So, what DO we do, then?

 In this case, we can customize the SSH services for both endpoints!
+We just need to use non-standard ports, and inform both GitLab and Gitea that they're using those specific ports.
+That way when users clone repositories, the non-standard ports will be in the URL, and used automagically!